Introduction

 CSC #12: Network Infrastructure Management

-It is recommended to deploy web server and client certificates in Axis devices that are trusted and signed by a public or private Certificate Authority (CA) of choice.
-A CA-signed certificate whose trust chain can be validated helps to remove browser certificate warnings when connecting over HTTPS and ensures the authenticity of the Axis device when deploying a Network Access Control (NAC) solution.
-This mitigates the risk of an attacking computer impersonating an Axis device.
-Note that AXIS Device Manager has a built-in CA service that can be used to issue signed certificates to Axis devices.
+We recommend that you deploy web server and client certificates to your Axis devices that are trusted and signed by a public or private certificate authority (CA).
+A CA-signed certificate with a validated trust chain helps to remove browser certificate warnings when you connect over HTTPS.
+A CA-signed certificate also ensures the authenticity of the Axis device when you deploy a network access control (NAC) solution.
+This mitigates the risk of attacks from a computer impersonating an Axis device.

-IEEE 802.1x network access control
+IEEE 802.1X network access control

 CSC #6: Access Control Management